 The average llama is pregnant for 340 to 345 days but gestation can actually range from 3 to 375 days.
 Because of the female being an induced ovulator you can chose the time of year that your cria is born, the summer months being more normal and easier on the cria.

 There are several methods of breeding and which you use depends on your time and facilities.
 The most natural breeding method is pasture breeding where the male remains in its field and the females are introduced to him there and removed again, immediately after mating.
 This is minimal stress and ensures that the male will keep breeding with a female as long as she is open.
-The disadvantage is that if the female does not get pregnant after a while the male may loose interest.
-To prevent this the female may be removed from the field for a week and then re-introduced.
+The disadvantage is that this can cause internal damage to the female and can also introduce interuterine infection.
+To prevent this, the female must be removed from the field and then re-introduced around a week later.
 The other problem is that since you cannot watch them all the time you don’t know when the female has been successfully covered.

 The second method is hand breeding and requires that both the male and female and are halter trained and are kept separately.
-The female is introduced to the male in a place of your choosing.
+The female is introduced to the male in a catch pen/stable.
 After the initial breeding the two are separated and then re-introduced four days later.
 If the female lets the male cover her she has not yet ovulated.
 Continue to re-introduce them until the female refuses the male.
 This method gives you a better idea of when the cria might be due.